-Initial condition Action Result SET UP TESTING Press (blue) (red) Crosshead moves up, ramping up to the maximum speed set in the software. together SET UP Press TESTING (blue) (red) Crosshead moves down, ramping up to the maximum speed set in the software. together
+Initial condition Action Result

+SET UP (blue) Press TESTING (red)

+together Crosshead moves up, ramping up to the maximum speed set in the software.

+SET UP (blue) Press TESTING (red)

+and together Crosshead moves down, ramping up to the maximum speed set in the software.